-I currently serve as the Graduate Student Representative for the Video Game Studies Scholarly Interest Group (VGSSIG) at the Society for Cinema and Media Studies.
+I served from 2017 - 2019 as the Graduate Student Representative for the Video Game Studies Scholarly Interest Group (VGSSIG) at the Society for Cinema and Media Studies.
 I was elected by professors and graduate students to serve a two-year term with VGSSIG's Organizing Committee.
 I have implemented the following while in office:

-- I designed and manage an official website for the Video Game Studies Scholarly Interest Group, which can be viewed at www.vgssig.com
+I created and designed an official website for the Video Game Studies Scholarly Interest Group, which can be viewed at www.vgssig.com

 Autostraddle Camp (A-Camp)

-I have served as a Conference and Workshop Organizer and Staff Member at Autostraddle Camp (A-Camp) since 2012, for five camps.
+I have served as a Conference and Workshop Organizer and Staff Member at Autostraddle Camp (A-Camp) between 2012 and 2015, for five camps.
 A-Camp is a yearly, week-long conference organized by Autostraddle that focuses on outreach toward queer women, especially queer women of color, gender non-conforming and non-binary people, and queer transwomen and queer transwomen of color.
 Events organized for A-Camp include: